nirupamduet/ElasticsearchDemo/ReadMe.txt

 	Queries in filter context do not affect the scores of matching documents.
 "Dos the document match"
 19) Query string search: search by sending parameters through the REST request URI.
 Used for simple queries and ad-hoc queries on the command line.
 Also supports advanced queries.
 GET http://localhost:9200/ecommerce/product/_search?q=pasta
-20) Query DSL: search by defining queries within the request body in JSON.
+20) Query DSL (Domain Specific Language): search by defining queries within the request body in JSON.
 Supports more features than the query sring approach.
 	Used for more advanced queries.
 Often easier to read, as queries are defined in JSON.
 	GET http://localhost:9200/ecommerce/product/_search
 	{
 		"query": {